Urine Therapy for Acne

 Preliminary evidence suggests fresh urine may prove to be antibacterial against acne bacteria.
-However, because bacteria can quickly grow in urine, applying it topically may end up increasing the risk of skin infection, particularly if open wounds of any kind are present.
+However, applying it topically may end up increasing the risk of skin infection, particularly if open wounds of any kind are present.
 Acne lesions can become open wounds if they pop or are picked.

 Some compounds in urine may also help strengthen the skin barrier, help with wound healing, and enhance skin permeation, all of which could potentially be of benefit to acne.
 However, other compounds present in urine, like uric acid and ammonia may cause skin inflammation, and since acne is at its core an inflammatory disease, this could make acne worse.

 Some people use urine therapy as an alternative and free treatment or acne.
 Urine consists mainly of water but also contains a compound called urea as well as salts in small amounts.
 Whether this "watered-down" mixture can help acne is unclear, but based on what we know about the compounds and properties of urine, it is unlikely to help.

 History of Urine Therapy

 Although urine therapy is unusual in modern-day, conventional medicine, people used it throughout history to treat skin disorders.
 In the ancient times, urine was revered as the "gold of the blood" and "elixir of long life."
 Ancient Greek doctors used it to treat a variety of skin conditions, including burns and eczema, but today's doctors typically do not.

 Composition of Urine